 PLEASE NOTE: In addition to the GSS application [found below], please contact your Department Chair about serving as the GSS Department Representative.
 An appointment as Department Representative must be finalized by confirmation from one's own department.

-We welcome you to apply for College Senators and Department Representatives by clicking the application survey link below, no experience necessary!
+We welcome you to apply for Senator or Department Representative by clicking the application survey link below, experience is not required!

 Commissioners (Special-Interest Group) represent the interests of specific constituencies within the graduate/professional student population and to address specific areas of concern to the graduate student population.
 Commissioners hold at least 3 office hours per week, and attend meetings of the 2 internal or external committees they serve on. ex: the International Affairs Commissioner might serve on the University International Council and work on issues concerning international graduate student in tandem with other University Senates.